 5A.
 Kat Archibald

 We can’t make a list of women who inspire us and not include one of our own at Degreed.
-Kat is our VP of Product, a leader in the community, a mom, a snowboarder, and really good at her job.
+Kat is our Chief Product Officer, a leader in the community, a mom, a snowboarder, and really good at her job.
 Kat helps lead us on the path to accomplishing our mission, listen here for her take on diversity, growth and opening up opportunities for women.

 5B: All women at Degreed